robomorphine/strictmode/src/demo-app/readme.md

-This application uses different aspects of robomorphine-core libraries.
+This application uses different aspects of robomorphine-core library in order to demonstrate its capabilities.